 - Pay and conditions Expand / Collapse

 As an occupational therapist working in the NHS, you would start on band 5 of the NHS Agenda for Change pay system.
-With experience, further qualifications and training, you could apply for more specialist and senior posts at bands 6 and 7.
+With experience, further qualifications and training, you could apply for more specialist and senior posts at bands 6 and 7, such as a primary mental health worker in a child and adolescent mental health service.
 Occupational therapists working at consultant level will typically be on band 8A or 8B

 Occupational therapists in the NHS work around 37.5 hours a week and may be expected to work flexibly over a 7 day period.
 In private practice hours of work may include evenings and weekends.

 - Where the role can lead Expand / Collapse

 Once qualified, you're encouraged to join the British Association of Occupational Therapists.
 Joining the professional body has many benefits including Professional Indemnity Insurance and trade union membership.

 The Health and Care Professions Council Standards of Continuing Professional Development demand that all qualified health professionals must maintain a continuous accurate and up-to-date record of their continuing professional development (CPD) activities.

 You'll work across a range of settings; elderly care, physical and mental health settings, paediatrics, brain injury and learning disability to name a few.
 Occupational therapists are found in the public, private and voluntary sectors and also in independent practice.
 There are also opportunities to become involved in research and education.